jeshuaerickson/holidayhack2020/README.md

 # Scapy Prepper (Alabaster Snowball)

 ## COMPLETED TASK #1:
-Welcome to the "Present Packet Prepper" interface!
-The North Pole could use your help preparing present packets for shipment.
-Start by running the task.submit() function passing in a string argument of 'start'.
-Type task.help() for help on this question.
-All you should have to do is type task.submit('start') to move past this question and get started with scapy packet manipulation.
-Correct! adding a () to a function or class will execute it.
-Ex - FunctionExecuted()

 >task.submit('start')

 ## COMPLETED TASK #2:
-Submit the class object of the scapy module that sends packets at layer 3 of the OSI model.
-For example, task.submit(sendp) would submit the sendp scapy class used to send packets at layer 2 of the OSI model.
-Scapy classes can be found at ( https://scapy.readthedocs.io/en/latest/api/scapy.sendrecv.html )
-Correct!
-The "send" scapy class will send a crafted scapy packet out of a network interface.

 >task.submit(send)

 ## COMPLETED TASK #3:
-Submit the class object of the scapy module that sniffs network packets and returns those packets in a list.
-Look for "Sniff packets and return a list of packets." at the link ( https://scapy.readthedocs.io/en/latest/api/scapy.sendrecv.html )
-Correct! the "sniff" scapy class will sniff network traffic and return these packets in a list.

 >task.submit(sniff)

 ## COMPLETED TASK #4:
-Submit the NUMBER only from the choices below that would successfully send a TCP packet and then return the first sniffed response packet to be stored in a variable named "pkt":
 1. pkt = sr1(IP(dst="127.0.0.1")/TCP(dport=20))
 2. pkt = sniff(IP(dst="127.0.0.1")/TCP(dport=20))
 3. pkt = sendp(IP(dst="127.0.0.1")/TCP(dport=20))
-Look for "Send packets at layer 3 and return only the first answer" at the link ( https://scapy.readthedocs.io/en/latest/api/scapy.sendrecv.html )
-Correct! sr1 will send a packet, then immediately sniff for a response packet.

 >task.submit('1')

 ## COMPLETED TASK #5:
-Submit the class object of the scapy module that can read pcap or pcapng files and return a list of packets.
-Look for "Read a pcap or pcapng file and return a packet list" at the link ( https://scapy.readthedocs.io/en/latest/api/scapy.utils.html )
-Correct! the "rdpcap" scapy class can read pcap files.

 >task.submit(rdpcap)

 ## COMPLETED TASK #6:
-The variable UDP_PACKETS contains a list of UDP packets.
-Submit the NUMBER only from the choices below that correctly prints a summary of UDP_PACKETS:
 1. UDP_PACKETS.print()
 2. UDP_PACKETS.show()
 3. UDP_PACKETS.list()
-Try each option and see which one works.
-Submit the NUMBER only of the correct choice.
-Correct! .show() can be used on lists of packets AND on an individual packet.

 >task.submit('2')

 ## COMPLETED TASK #7:
-Submit only the first packet found in UDP_PACKETS.
-You can specify an item from a list using "list_var_name[num]" where "num" is the item number you want starting at 0.

-Correct!
-Scapy packet lists work just like regular python lists so packets can be accessed by their position in the list starting at offset 0.

 >task.submit(UDP_PACKETS[0])

 ## COMPLETED TASK #8:
-Submit only the entire TCP layer of the second packet in TCP_PACKETS.
-If you had a packet stored in a variable named pkt, you could access its IP layer using "pkt[IP]" Correct!
-Most of the major fields like Ether, IP, TCP, UDP, ICMP, DNS, DNSQR, DNSRR, Raw, etc... can be accessed this way.
-Ex - pkt[IP][TCP]

 >pkt=TCP_PACKETS[1]

 >task.submit(pkt[TCP])

 ## COMPLETED TASK #9:
-Change the source IP address of the first packet found in UDP_PACKETS to 127.0.0.1 and then submit this modified packet pkt[IP].dst = "10.10.10.10" would changed the destination IP address of a packet in a variable named "pkt".
-Use this method to modify the src IP and submit the changed packet.
-Correct!
-You can change ALL scapy packet attributes using this method.

 >pkt=UDP_PACKETS[0]